Author

 Up & Running v Deckers

 The CAT found that Deckers operated a multi-channel selective distribution system.
-This included a ‘Main Retail Channel’, where Up & Running was categorised and a ‘Clearance Channel’ involving other retailers such as Sport Pursuit.
+This included a ‘Main Retail Channel’, which included Up & Running was categorised and a ‘Clearance Channel’ involving other retailers such as Sport Pursuit.

 The CAT also found that: “There was no further guidance given and no criteria formulated, let alone published, to indicate the basis on which Deckers would give approval for any website with a different name from any bricks and mortar operation.
 These provisions were therefore in the nature of conferring a very wide discretion upon Deckers to make decisions permitting or not permitting such an activity, without any accountability for the reasons for those decisions.”